James Stirling (Royal Navy officer): Swan River exploration

 The return journey was much quicker, being downstream and through previously charted areas.
 On arrival at Melville Water, Belches was sent to explore the Canning River.
 The rest of the party returned to Success and spent the next four days surveying the surrounding islands and finding a safe channel into Cockburn Sound.
 On 21 March Success weighed anchor and three days later arrived at Geographe Bay, in order to carry out Governor Darling's instructions to explore and report on the region.
 Geographe Bay was named in May 1801 by French explorer Nicolas Baudin.
-Success then sailed to King George Sound, to pick up Major Edmund Lockyer and unload provisions for the settlement there, after which the ship returned to New South Wales, anchoring off Sydney Heads on 16 April.
+Success then sailed to King George Sound, to pick up Major Edmund Lockyer and unload provisions for the settlement there, (Note: present-day Albany) after which the ship returned to New South Wales, anchoring off Sydney Heads on 16 April.

 Stirling's report to Darling and Frazer's report on the quality of the land were enclosed with Darlings report of 21 April 1827 to the Colonial Office in the United Kingdom.
 Stirling's report consisted of a diary Narrative of Operations and a section Observations on the Territory, which included a report by Clause on the healthiness of the climate.
 Later events showed that all three reports were over enthusiastic, the party having explored only the strip of soil in the vicinity of the Swan.
 Frazer was heavily criticised for this later.
 However, in their defence, both Clause and Frazer were subject to Stirling's intense enthusiasm for the project and may have been unduly influenced by it.
 Stirling wrote a second report on the Swan River on 31 August.
 This was addressed to the Admiralty and was shorter, placing more emphasis on naval concerns and the strategic value of the area.